Abdul Karim Abdullah al-Arashi: Career

 Al-Arashi held numerous prominent positions, being appointed Minister of Finance twice, during which he established the state's first budget.
 He also was appointed Minister of Local Administration whereupon he reformulated the Local Governance Law.

-Following President Ahmed Al-Ghashmi's assassination, He was appointed Chairman of the Presidential Council of the former Yemen Arab Republic (also known as North Yemen) from June 24 to July 18 of 1978.
+Following President Ahmed Al-Ghashmi's assassination, He was appointed Chairman of the Presidential Council of the former Yemen Arab Republic (also known as North Yemen) from June 24 to July 18, 1978.
 Shortly thereafter, he was elected chairman of the People's Council (Parliament) as well as vice president in the same year.

 In 1988, Al-Arashi unanimously was elected Shura Council president.
 Two years later, namely on the occasion of reunification, he was elected a member of the Presidential Council.
 In 1997, he was appointed a consultant to the president.